natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  *Rows:*  Each row is a hydropower station

  *Columns:*  Each column contains an attribute of each hydropower station, and must be named as follows:

  a. *ws_id*: Unique integer value for each watershed, which must correspond to values in the Watersheds layer.

  b. *calib*: Annual water yield calibration constant.
 Multiplying this value by the total water supply for a watershed should give the actual total annual water supply observed/measured at the point of interest, corresponding to the cyield column of the Scarcity tool's water_scarcity.dbf output.
 Floating point value.

 Running the Model
 -----------------

 The Hydropower model maps the water yield, water consumption, energy produced by water yield and corresponding energy value over the landscape.
 This model is structured as a toolkit which has three tools.
 The first tool, Water Yield, calculates the surface water yield and actual evapotranspiration across the landscape.
 This output feeds into the next portion of the model, the Water Scarcity tool, which calculates water consumption, supply and realized supply, which is yield minus consumption.
 The third tool, Valuation, calculates energy production and the value of that energy, as it can be attributed to sub-basins on the watershed of interest.

-By running the tool, three folders will automatically be created in your workspace (you will have the opportunity to define this file path), "Intermediate", where temporary files are written, and which is deleted after each tool run; "Service", where results that show ecosystem services are saved; and "Output", where non-service biophysical results are saved.
+By running the tool, three folders will automatically be created in your workspace (you will have the opportunity to define this file path), "Intermediate", where temporary files are written, and which is deleted after each tool run; "Service", where results that show environmental services are saved; and "Output", where non-service biophysical results are saved.
 Before running the Hydropower Model, make sure that the InVEST toolbox has been added to your ArcMap document, as described in the **Getting Started** chapter of this manual.
 Second, make sure that you have prepared the required input data files according to the specifications in Data Needs.

 *	 Identify workspace

 If you are using your own data, you need to first create a workspace, or folder for the analysis data, on your computer hard-drive.
 The entire pathname to the workspace should not have any spaces.
 All your output files will be saved here.
 For simplicity, you may wish to call the folder for your workspace 'Hydropower' and create a folder in your workspace called "Input" and place all your input files here.
 It's not necessary to place input files in the workspace, but advisable so you can easily see the data you use to run your model.

 Or, if this is your first time using the tool and you wish to use sample data, you can use the data provided in InVEST-Setup.exe.
-If you installed the InVEST files on your C drive (as described in the **Getting Started** chapter), you should see a folder called
+If you installed the InVEST files on your C drive (as described in the **Getting Started** chapter), you should see a folder called /InVEST/Hydropower.
-	/InVEST/Hydropower.
 This folder will be your workspace.
 The input files are in a folder called /InVEST/Base_Data/Freshwater.

 *	Open an ArcMap document to run your model.